royhayek/FoodRecipesDocumentation/docs/adminpanel/installation.md

 <b>1.
 Create your domain or subdomain in your shared hosting</b>

-<b>To host it on Plesk you need to create a subdomain or domain with /public  ex. subdomain.domain.com/public or domain.com/public</b>
+<b>To host it on Plesk you need to create a subdomain or domain  ex. subdomain.domain.com or domain.com</b>

 ![alt-text](assets/img/adminpanel/11.png)